-Because no one is perfect, we state that we are Sustainability Focused.
+Because no one is perfect, we want to state that we are Sustainability Focused.
 We are constantly improving, educating and working on the brand to make it better.
 Better for you, better for us, better for the environment, for our factory workers, and better for the world overall.

 Our pieces are designed to be high quality, low impact.
 They are built to last, built to change with you as you grow, and built to help you chase your dream life.